jimmyatintel/edetector_go/README.md

 Fixed Bugs:
 - Resolved the issue of generating incorrect new agent IDs (without "-")
 - Enhanced task completion timing
+- Let agent go offline when receiving GiveInfo (to create redis key in the beginning)

 To-Do:
 - Implement feature flags